 What is the Five Whys method?

-The “5 Whys” is a Problem-solving method for identifying root causes of problems by asking five consecutive times “Why this happened?”.
+The “5 Whys” is a Problem-Solving method that identifies Root Causes of Problems by asking five consecutive times:

 5 Whys method Flowchart